 Because of its lower cost, canola oil is ubiquitous in processed foods intended for the growing "health conscious" market.
 Now a recently published study is confirming the suspicions of those of us who refuse to use canola oil.
 Philadelphia Pennsylvania's Temple University conducted an animal study to determine the validity of canola oil's health claims.
-Their results were published this month, December, 2017, in the journal Scientific Reports.
+Their results were published in December 2017 in the journal Scientific Reports.
 The study was titled “Effect of canola oil consumption on memory, synapse and neuropathology in the triple transgenic mouse model of Alzheimer’s disease.”
 Could canola oil contribute to the onset of Alzheimer’s Disease?

 I brought my 88 year old mother out of 7 years of nursing home neglect/abuse on February 14, 2016.
 I've been studying the effects of coconut oil and Alzheimer's disease.
 She was taking 4 units Novolog insulin at meals and 10 units Lantas at night.
 After applying coconut oil all over her body, I noticed her sugars were continuing to lower without insulin shots.
 The first 2 days, I saturated her skin and added 1 teaspoon in protein shakes.
 Her sugars went from 300's to 140.
 My mother is diagnosed with stage 6 Alzheimer's.
 She is speaking better and I gave her a Bible story book to read me yesterday and she could read it through with exception of a few words.
 My mother could not do this one week ago or for the last two years.
 She is remembering people and things that have not been spoken of for years.
 I can now show her pictures and she can name people, even her children now.
 I'm thrilled!